Houses of Pickleball Official Rules & Policies Guide

 PLAYERS

-Each team will consist of four players, two (2) females and two (2) males as the primary and each team will have 2 alternates of EACH gender, to make a full team of eight players.
+Each team will consist of four players, two (2) females and two (2) males as the primary team.
+Each team will have access to a substitute list to use as needed in case of injury or non-attendance.

-At Registration each team member’s DUPR needs to fall in between the legal range for each division.
-The DUPR rating can fluctuate throughout the season, its just based on the rating at the time of registration.
+At registration each team & team member’s DUPR needs to fall in between the legal range for each division.
+DUPR ratings can fluctuate throughout a league session, but it’s just based on individual ratings at the time of registration.
+A player’s DUPR will be locked in for that league session and for STATE in March.

 TEAM UNIFORMS

-HOP League t-shirts will be provided for your teams.
-You will be representing a CLUB in the league and will need to play in those shirts for each league night once they arrive.
+HOP League t-shirts will be provided for your teams for State.
+Your club may also do T-shirts for their internal HOP League.
+You will be representing a CLUB in the league and will need to play in those shirts at least for State if you make it, but T-shirts are at the discretion of each participating club.

 SCORING: RALLY SCORING